Got a Euro Car Parks Ticket? Here’s What to Do

 Should You Ignore a Euro Car Parks Fine?

-Ignoring a Euro Car Parks fine is not recommended.
 While Euro Car Parks are not a government body, they can take legal action through the small claims court.
 If you ignore the fine and court proceedings are issued, you could end up with a County Court Judgment (CCJ) against you, which affects your credit score.

 It’s always best to either appeal or pay rather than ignore the ticket.